PedroMesquita1211171/VaccinationManager/docs/(Templates)/FURPS.md

 - When Sns user goes to get the vaccine the receptionist:
     - Registers the arrival of SNS user
-    - Ask SNS User for number his number
+    - Ask SNS User for his number
     - Confirm if sns user has vaccine scheduled for the that day and time
     - If information is correct tells the system user is ready to take vaccine
     - Sends SNS user to waiting room